In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

 And I would never have known any of this if I had not taken the leap into personal styling in the first place.
 Far too many people are frightened of making a wrong decision; you want to be sure you’re doing the right thing, but there is no way of knowing until you try.
 You only get two choices; stay in the situation that feels comfortable and safe because it’s familiar – but is also painful and may lead to a life of regret – or be willing to experience the discomfort and uncertainty that comes from the unknown.

-However, if you make a decision and it doesn’t make you happy, then don’t do what I did and override your feelings and stick with it.
+However, if you make a decision and it doesn’t make you happy, don’t do what I did and override your feelings and stick with it.
 Move on and take a chance on something else that might.

 CREATE A LIFE FIRST, A BUSINESS SECOND